hzeng10/zero-downtime-rollingupdate/README.md

 ```
 kubectl edit -f ~/zero-downtime-rollingupdate/k8s/istio-virtual-service-v1-v2.yaml
 ```
-Wait for 3 minutes, change the weight like change v1 as 0, and v2 as 100 to update the service as v2 fully.
+Wait for 3 minutes, change the weight like change v1 as 0, and v2 as 100 to update the service as v2 finally.
 ```
 kubectl edit -f ~/zero-downtime-rollingupdate/k8s/istio-virtual-service-v1-v2.yaml
 ```